The United Kingdom is Staying United!

 Editing: Erica P. Wissinger

-Posted by Michael Shrimpton on September 19, 2014, With 1824 Reads Filed under Government & Politics, Humor, Of Interest.
+Posted by Michael Shrimpton on September 19, 2014, With 1827 Reads Filed under Government & Politics, Humor, Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.